-I would like to start with some basic questions about your formation.
-Thomas and Esben, you were in Marulk and Mika you were part of The Don Darlings and Rotten Sound.
-Would you like to describe in a few words your membership there?
+Thomas and Esben, you were in Marulk, and Mika you were part of The Don Darlings and Rotten Sound.

 Esben: Thomas and I got to know each other in Marulk and we soon discovered that we had similar frames of mind regarding music.
 I think finding people you connect with both as musicians and friends is close to impossible, so I feel we’ve got a good thing going here.
 And when Mika entered the building it was a perfect match from day one, so we’re really fortunate there.

 Mika: I’ve always been drawn to the heavier side of music.
 That’s the one thing combining the bands that I’ve played in.
 But Monolord sure takes the winning trophy, when it comes to heavy.

 Thomas: Marulk was the band that made me ready for basically everything.
 From handling bad tour stuff, bad recording experiences to what you want and need when you are touring, recording and that sometimes less is really more but also that more is more (yes I am talking about fuzz).

 “I’ve had so many heavy riffs in my vault”

 Esben: We always jammed a lot on stoner and doom riffs in Marulk, so we wanted to give it a try as a side project band, a band that wasn’t Marulk.
 We soon realized that we wanted to do more, so it went from a side project to a proper band almost instantly.
 At the time, Danne Palm (vox and bass in Marulk) felt that he didn’t have the time or energy for either bands, so that’s where Mika came into the picture.